Hurricane Erin weakens to Category 3 as forecasters warn of storm's rapid growth

 “You’re dealing with a major hurricane.
 The intensity is fluctuating.
 It’s a dangerous hurricane in any event,” said Richard Pasch of the National Hurricane Center.

-Erin's center was about 275 miles (445 kilometers) northwest of San Juan, Puerto Rico, and 165 miles (270 kilometers) east of Grand Turk Island, moving west-northwest at 13 mph (20 kph).
+Erin's center was about 310 miles (500 kilometers) northwest of San Juan, Puerto Rico, and 155 miles (245 kilometers) east-northeast of Grand Turk Island, moving west-northwest at 13 mph (20 kph).
 On the forecast track, the core of Erin was expected to pass to the east and northeast of the Turks and Caicos and the southeastern Bahamas overnight and on Monday.

 The rain and winds from the outer bands of the storm left about 147,000 customers without power Sunday morning in Puerto Rico, according to Luma Energy, a private company that oversees the transmission and distribution of power on the island.
 The weather canceled more than 20 flights, officials said.